Real Estate Lingo Decoded

 Late Payment Charges: the penalty the homeowner must pay when a mortgage payment is made after the due date grace period.
 The fee for late payments can vary greatly.

-Land Transfer Tax : Land transfer tax is payable on every conveyance of land tendered for registration and every unregistered disposition of a beneficial interest in land, unless specifically exempt under the Act or regulations.
-Currently in Ontario the provincal rate is .5% for the first $55,000, 1% for $ 55.01 - $250,000, $250,000.01 - $ 400,000 is 1.5%, $400,000.01 - $2,000,000 is 2% and finally over $2,000,000 is 2.5%.
-The city of Toronto has their own additional tax.
+Land Transfer Tax: Land transfer tax is payable on every conveyance of land tendered for registration and every unregistered disposition of a beneficial interest in land, unless specifically exempt.
+Currently in Ontario the provincial rate is .5% for the first $55,000, 1% for $55.01 - $250,000, $250,000.01 - $400,000 is 1.5%, $400,000.01 - $2,000,000 is 2% and finally over $2,000,000 is 2.5%.

 Lease: a written agreement between a property owner and a tenant (resident) that stipulates the payment and conditions under which the tenant may occupy a home or apartment and states a specified period of time.